 You’ve brainstormed with your team.
 You’ve created clear, purposeful content writing around your brand.
 You filled out your blog editorial calendar.
 Now what?

 A content writer’s job is never really done.
 An important next step is to check your metrics.
 Are you meeting your content goals?
-Are you targeted the right keywords?
+Are you targeting the right keywords?
 Is your content calendar understandable to the whole team and company?
 An editorial calendar needs constant maintenance and strategy.